ost-cas-fee-adv-23-24/nextjs-app-pixelpioneers/README.md

 ## Test Mocking

-See the setup of Mocks Server in /docs/mocks-server-setup.md and getting started quite there: mocks-server-getting-started.md.
+See the setup and usage of Mocks Server in `/docs/mocks-server-getting-started.md`.

 ## Licence